microsoft/MSLab/Scenarios/S2D and Grafana/readme.md

 As prerequisite, deploy [S2D hyperconverged scenario](/Scenarios/S2D%20Hyperconverged) just to have some data to play with. $realVMs=$true in Labconfig to have real virtual machines that provide workload.
 You can also consider loading some workload using [S2D and Diskspd scenario](/Scenarios/S2D%20and%20Diskspd)

+Big thanks to https://twitter.com/Vecteurinfo who provided telegraf.conf and telegraf.ps1 together with his [dashboard](https://twitter.com/Vecteurinfo/status/1116386589389856770?s=20) that was later modified by Martin Rasendorfer to be universal and to be able to switch between clusters.

+Further improvements welcomed - feel free to pull request!

 ## LabConfig

 ![](/Scenarios/S2D%20and%20Grafana/Screenshots/VMs.png)